 When you run in the winter, you need a pair of gloves that keep your hands warm without weighing them down.
-This pair, made of polyester-blend fabric called Polartec Power Stretch Pro, is our eighth most-purchased pair of gloves since 2019, with nearly 1,800 pairs bought.
+This pair, made of a polyester-blend fabric called Polartec Power Stretch Pro, is our seventh-most-popular pair of gloves since 2019 with 2,319 pairs sold.
 The fabric’s smooth, wind-resistant outer layer and soft, moisture-wicking inner layer work together to keep your hands warm and dry on cold days without overheating.
-The fabric is stretchy to allow for full dexterity, and the forefinger and thumb are touchscreen compatible.
-The gloves also have silicone palm grips so you don’t drop your phone while you jog.
-The gloves are well reviewed on Amazon, with nearly 1,500 five-star ratings — many of them from avid runners who say these are the best running gloves they’ve owned.
+The gloves are stretchy to allow for full dexterity, and the forefinger and thumb are touchscreen-compatible.
+They have silicone palm grips, so you don’t drop your phone while you jog.
+The gloves are well-reviewed on Amazon, with nearly 1,500 five-star ratings — many of them from avid runners who say these are the best running gloves they’ve owned.

 Best heated gloves for women

-If you’re doing intense outdoor work or just really don’t want to have cold fingers, Jake Allison, gear expert at Park City–based outdoor store Backcountry, says heated gloves are the best option.
-These have an internal battery and a heating element to keep you warm on the go.
+If you’re doing intense outdoor work or just don’t want to have cold fingers, Jake Allison, gear expert at Park City–based outdoor store Backcountry, says heated gloves are the best option.
+In addition to thick insulation, these have a rechargeable heating element to keep you warm on the go.

-Mittens are warmer than gloves because they have fewer seams for heat to escape out of and they keep all your fingers together to share body heat.
+Mittens are warmer than gloves because they have fewer seams for heat to escape out of.
 So if you won’t be doing anything that requires finger dexterity, mittens are the best choice for keeping your hands warm.
 And these from Carhartt — the mitten version of the quilted insulated glove above — were our fifth-most-purchased glove (or mitten) in the past three years.
-Like their glove counterparts, they’re well reviewed on Amazon, too, with over 1,700 five-star reviews.
+Like their glove counterparts, they’re well-reviewed on Amazon with over 1,700 five-star reviews.
 They have all the same qualities of the insulated glove, including the ripstop shell, reinforced palm, FastDry lining, waterproof insert, and stretch-fleece cuff.
 But they’re arguably even warmer thanks to the design.

 Best convertible mittens for women

-Our ninth-most-sold pair of gloves-slash-mittens since 2019, with nearly 1,700 sold, these mittens are made of a blend of warm materials.
-They have a half-wool, half-polyester outer shell, a fleece interior, and 3M Thinsulate insulation.
+Our fifth-most-popular pair of gloves or mittens since 2019, with nearly 2,250 sold, these mittens are made of a blend of warm materials.
+They have a half-wool, half-polyester outer shell, fleece interior, and 3M Thinsulate insulation.
 All of that makes them very warm — and incredibly comfortable, thanks to the soft interior.
-Best of all for those who don’t want to give up dexterity, these are a glove-mitten hybrid, with half-length gloves that can be hidden beneath the mitten top and only opened for quick moments.
+Best of all for those who don’t want to give up dexterity, these are a glove-mitten hybrid with half-length gloves that can be hidden beneath the mitten top and only opened when needed.

 • Jake Allison, gear expert at Backcountry